-operation, and make it ready to travel (concurrent for all equipment); "Deploy Time" is time to get it out of storage, prepare it of operation, and make it ready to travel (concurrent for all equipment); "Deploy Time" is time to make it operational for its intended use at the spill site.
+NOTE: "Base Location" is storage location (may change seasonally); "Mobe Time" is time to get it out of storage, prepare it for operation, and make it ready to travel (concurrent for all equipment); "Deploy Time" is time to make it operational for its intended use at the spill site.
 These times do not include travel time from base to spill site, which may have multiple components (see Tactic L-3).